 \subsection{Static Frequential Attention}

-Extracting frequencies is a common practice, as previous FITS \cite{xu2023fits} employed a low-pass filter to eliminate high-frequency signals, while FedFormer \cite{pmlr-v162-zhou22g} randomly selects a subset of frequencies as key features.
-However, such strong prior assumptions may lead the model to discard useful information.
-Therefore, we aim for the model to learn which frequency components to focus on.

-Specifically, to ensure the model's capability to select and amplify significant frequencies, we introduce SFA module as a frequency-domain filter.
+We introduce the SFA module as a frequency-domain filter to enable the model to selectively enhance and amplify relevant frequencies.
 Additionally, to preserve the temporal structure of the series and avoid interference with subsequent temporal feature extraction, we constrained this filter to be a zero-phase filter.
 The SFA operates by first applying real Fast Fourier Transform (rFFT) to transform the time-domain data into the frequency domain.
 In this domain, a learned filter is applied via element-wise multiplication, selectively amplifying or suppressing specific frequency components.
 As a zero-phase filter, it exclusively modifies the amplitude of the signal while preserving the original phase information.
 Finally, inverse rFFT (irFFT) is used to reverse the filtered data back to the time domain.
 Specifically, the enhanced signal $\mathbf{z}_{\text{SFA}}$ is given by

-where $\mathbf{x} \in \mathbb{R}^{L}$ represents the input univariate series, $\mathcal{F}$ denotes the rFFT, $\mathcal{F}^{-1}$ is the irFFT, $\theta_{\text{SFA}} \in \mathbb{R}^{\lfloor {L}/{2} \rfloor+1}$ is the learnable static frequential attention map, and $\odot$ denotes element-wise multiplication.
+where $\mathbf{x} \in \mathbb{R}^{L}$ represents the input univariate series , $\fft$ denotes the rFFT, $\invfft$ is the irFFT, $\theta_{\text{SFA}} \in \mathbb{R}^{\lfloor {L}/{2} \rfloor+1}$ is the learnable static frequential attention map, and $\odot$ denotes element-wise multiplication.